agentmodels/agentmodels.org/chapters/02-webppl.md

       multivariateGaussian([0,0], [[1,0],[0,10]]));
 ~~~~

-You can write your own functions for sampling random variables .
-This example uses recursion to define a sampler for the Geometric distription:
+You can write your own functions to sample from more complex distributions.
+This example uses recursion to define a sampler for the Geometric distribution:

 ~~~~
 var geometric = function(p) {